 Thailand is usually called “The Land of Smiles”, but Vietnam should be called “The Land of More Smiles You Can Imagine!”.
 I am not exaggerating things but sharing with you the reality of life here.

 It’s so amazing to just walk around any street or place and you will be greeted by the broadest smiles combined with just amazing glow in people’s eyes.
 Even if you have a bad day, a smile will cheer you up as it’s literally impossible to not give back a smile to these awesome people.

 Another stunning thing about their culture is the level of their hospitality.
-People here, in general, don’t look through materialistic perspective, so when they’re hospitable, it usually means they want you to have an amazing experience and they are genuinely curious about your story.
-It’s not a strange thing to get invited in people’s homes out of nowhere for a cup of tea and bong filled with tobacco.
+People here, in general, don’t look through a materialistic perspective, so when they’re hospitable, it usually means they want you to have an amazing experience and they are genuinely curious about your story.
+It’s not a strange thing to get invited into people’s homes out of nowhere for a cup of tea and bong filled with tobacco.

 #4 Strong and Vibrant Coffee Culture

 Ah, sweet and delicious Vietnamese coffee!
 Vietnamese people are indeed artists when it comes to coffee.
 I believe it will be a hard quest to find a bad coffee in Vietnam!

 As I already mentioned, they are very keen on coffee drinking, so it’s not the surprise why they have so many different beans and roasts of coffee.
 Also, there are so many different types and ways of preparing the coffee around there.
 While in bigger cities, I recommend you try their specialty called an Egg Coffee.